‘Talamasca: The Secret Order’ Teaser Previews Jason Schwartzman’s Character & Unsettling New Monster (VIDEO)

-The third series in AMC‘s Anne Rice Immortal Universe, Talamasca, is on its way.
-AMC announced at its upfront presentation on Wednesday, April 9 in New York City both the show’s official title and its premiere date window.
+The third series in AMC‘s Anne Rice Immortal Universe, Talamasca, is coming out this fall.
+AMC announced at its upfront presentation on Wednesday, April 9, in New York City both the show’s official title and its premiere date window.
+On May 30 at the ATX TV Festival, the first-look photos and new cast members were revealed.
+And a new teaser dropped on June 22, the end of a weeks-long countdown that the Immortal Universe’s social accounts had been running.

 The show’s full title is Anne Rice’s Talamasca: The Secret Order.
 The show is inspired by the supernatural watchdog agency featured in Rice’s The Vampire Chronicles and Lives of the Mayfair Witches book series.
 The drama kicked off production on Monday, October 7, 2024, and wrapped in early 2025.
-Stars Nicholas Denton and Elizabeth McGovern joined stars of the other AMC Anne Rice shows, Interview With the Vampire and Mayfair Witches, at the upfront on April 9.
+Stars Nicholas Denton and Elizabeth McGovern joined stars of the other AMC Anne Rice shows, Interview With the Vampire and Mayfair Witches, at the AMC upfront on April 9.
 The show also stars William Fichtner and Maisie Richardson-Sellers.

+Celine Buckens will be series regular and Jason Schwartzman will guest star, as announced on May 30.
 Here’s all the details on the six-episode debut season.

-When does Talamasca: The Secret Order come out?
+When does Talamasca: The Secret Order premiere?

 Talamasca is executive produced by Oscar-nominated John Lee Hancock (The Blind Side) and Mark Lafferty (The Right Stuff, Halt and Catch Fire), who also serve co-showrunners, and award-winning producer Mark Johnson, who oversees the Anne Rice Immortal Universe.
 Hancock will also direct.